 Anthroposophic medical approaches can lower use of antibiotics:

-Anthroposophic medical products can ease cancer care:
+Anthroposophic medical approaches improve cancer care:

 Empathetic treatment improves overall patient health: